brillout/wildcard-api/examples/todo-list/readme.md

 <sup>
 <a href="https://github.com/reframejs/wildcard-api/issues/new">Open a GitHub ticket</a>
-if you want have a question or something's not clear &mdash; we enjoy talking with our users.
+if you have a question or something's not clear &mdash; we enjoy talking with our users.
 </sup>

 <br/>